-But knowing this may still not be enough reassure you to take to two wheels.
+But knowing this may still not be enough reassurance for you to take to two wheels.
 In that case, a short course in cycle training may be just what you need to give you the skills and confidence you need to make you feel – and be – safer.

 Don’t worry about being made to feel silly with memories of riding around bollards in the school playground when you did your Cycling Proficiency.
 Things have moved on apace since those days and cycle training now mainly takes place in the real world and could involve the journeys you actually want to make.